 What is a double major?

-Students pursuing a double major will complete two sets of degree requirements, and earn one bachelor’s degree when finished.
+Students pursuing a double major must complete two sets of degree requirements and earn one bachelor’s degree when finished.
 This means students can pursue two fields of study.
 Some students use double major in related fields that support each other–like Business and Finance.
-Other students have two differing fields of interest that they want to pursue–like Psychology and Literature.
+Other students have two different fields of interest that they want to pursue–like Psychology and Literature.

 Why double major?

 Most will agree that having a double major makes you more competitive when entering the workforce.
+By have the experience in two majors it could set you up for higher earnings right out college.
 It allows students to focus on two disciplines, related or unrelated, simultaneously.
 About 25% of all undergraduate college students double major in their bachelor’s degree.

 Which two majors?